Skip to content

 var form = response.form;

-// If the form has a specific id
+// If form has a specific id

 if (form.attr('id') == 'my_form_3') {